cnosdb/helm-chart/index.md

 ```

 ### Extra Configuration
-A toml configuration can be expressed by inline expression, `demo.test.foo=bar` is equal to this:
+A toml configuration can be expressed by inline expression, `demo.foo=bar` is equal to this:
 ```toml
 # demo.foo=bar
 [demo]